Gu4rana/SLAE-Shikata_Ga_Nai_Decoding-/README.md

 >x/52xb &code
 >end
 ```
-x/52xb &code command shows 52 bytes from the ever begining of the shellcode to the last
+x/52xb &code command shows 52 bytes from the ever begining of the shellcode to the last.
-print /x $eax will print the hexa value of eax register.

 As the instruction, *xor    DWORD PTR [eax+0x18],esi*, indicates that XOR starts from 0x0804a040 + 0x18,
 which is at 0x0804a058.